jonezy35/NSM-Lite/README.md

 Out of the box I've included a few PCAP files which can be used to provide some test logs to work through.
 If you have a promiscuous interface setup and would prefer to capture from that, I'll provide instructions for that as well.

 This could also be used as a good starting point to teach yourself how to setup an NSM kit.
-By having a known good NSM kit, you can be free to play around, break things, fix them (or scrap it and reinstall), etc.
+By having a known good setup, you can be free to play around, break things, fix them (or scrap it and reinstall), etc.

 ## Description